 Assembly Bill 132 proposes the establishment of a State of Wisconsin Nuclear Power Summit Board, tasked with organizing, promoting, and hosting a nuclear power summit in Madison.
 The summit aims to advance nuclear power and fusion energy technology while showcasing Wisconsin's leadership in the nuclear industry.
 The board will consist of both voting and nonvoting members, including state legislators and representatives from relevant organizations and educational institutions.
 The bill mandates that the summit be held no later than one month after the new college of engineering building at the University of Wisconsin-Madison opens, ensuring participants have access to the facility.

-The bill also includes provisions for funding through an appropriation to the Wisconsin Economic Development Corporation (WEDC), which will support the board's activities.
-Notably, the board is exempt from certain state requirements regarding public notice and competitive bidding.
-The board is required to meet at least once in 2025 and three times annually thereafter, and it will dissolve 180 days after the summit's completion, with any remaining assets directed to the University of Wisconsin-Madison's nuclear engineering program.
-The bill repeals existing statutes related to the board and creates new sections to facilitate its establishment and operation.
+Additionally, the bill creates an appropriation for the Wisconsin Economic Development Corporation (WEDC) to support the board's activities, allowing WEDC to expend funds as directed by the board.
+The board is exempt from certain state requirements regarding public notice and competitive bidding.
+The bill also includes provisions for the board's meetings to be open to the public and mandates that it disband within 180 days after the summit's completion, with any remaining assets being transferred to the University of Wisconsin-Madison's nuclear engineering program.
+The bill repeals existing statutes related to the board and its appropriations, with the repeal taking effect on July 1, 2030.